-Our recommendation is that the Commission considers alternative support mechanisms which provide security for renewable fuel producers.
-These must offer upfront financial security for producers and encourage investment into new production facilities7.
+Our recommendation is that the Commission considers additional support mechanisms which provide security for renewable fuel producers.
+These must offer upfront financial security for producers and encourage investment into new production facilities.
+Specifically, we recommend using revenue obtained from the sale of EU ETS allowances via a double-sided auction mechanism.